ewilipsic/AutoGrad/README.md

 ### Computational Graph

 Grail builds a computational graph during the forward pass and uses reverse-mode differentiation to compute gradients efficiently.
-Each operation creates nodes in the graph with backward functions that implement the chain rule.<br>
+Each operation creates nodes in the graph with backward functions that implement the chain rule.<br><br>
 ![Image showing a Exmaple computation graph.](readme_computation_graph.png)

 ## Installation